 This ASCO 2016 oral abstract presentation took place on Sunday June 5, 9:45am–12:45pm, during the ‘Hematologic Malignancies-Lymphoma and Chronic Lymphocytic Leukemia’ session.
 This session was chaired by Pr Gilles Salles, Head of the Hematology Department in South Lyon hospitals, Lyon, France.

-This study was presented by Adrienne Alise Phillips who is Assistant Professor of Clinical Medicine at the New York-Presbyterian/Columbia University Medical Center in New York.
+This abstract (#7501) was presented by Adrienne Alise Phillips, Assistant Professor of Clinical Medicine, New York-Presbyterian/Columbia University Medical Center in New York.

-Conclusions: This was the largest randomized clinical trial of R/R ATL thus far conducted.
-In patients with aggressive R/R ATL commonly used cytotoxic regimens provided limited therapeutic benefit whereas treatment with moga resulted in an ORR that supports its therapeutic potential in this setting.
-Clinical trial information: NCT01626664.
+So far, this was the largest randomized clinical trial of R/R ATL.
+In patients with aggressive R/R ATL commonly used cytotoxic regimens resulted in little to no responses, whereas treatment with moga resulted in an ORR that supports its therapeutic potential in this setting.

 1. Phillips AA, et al. A prospective, multicenter, randomized study of anti-CCRA monoclonal antibody mogamulizumab (moga) vs investigator’s choice (IC) in the treatment of patients (pts) with relapsed/refractory (R/R) adult T-cell leukemia-lymphoma (ATL).
 J Clin Oncol 34, 2016 (suppl; abstr 7501).